PtrZjc/cup-knockout-tracker/README.md

     - Results of completed matches
     - Schedule of upcoming matches

 The matches in summary output should be sorted according to the bracket position.
-I.e. relative position between the teams in the bracket should be maintained.
+I.e., relative position between the teams in the bracket should be maintained.
 The teams itself in match should be sorted alphabetically.

 #### Example Summary Outputs

-##### 1. Example summary output of the initialized World Cup:
+##### 1. Example summary output of the initialized Cup:

 ```
 Stage: Round of 16